The Department of Practice, Sciences, and Health Outcomes Research (P-SHOR) houses several graduate programs within the School of Pharmacy.

 Postdoctoral Fellows

-This fellowship provides the trainee with a multidisciplinary research and training environment and the opportunity to collaborate with local and state policymakers, preparing fellows for positions in academia, pharmaceutical or insurance industries, consulting, and government.
-The position will be primarily for one year, with possible extension.
+The department offers fellowship opportunities within multidisciplinary research and training environments, providing opportunities to collaborate with local and state policymakers, and preparing fellows for positions in academia, pharmaceutical or insurance industries, consulting, and government.
+Search current opportunities